Bodo Otto: Public service

+Medical treatment for military

 During the Revolution the Second Continental Congress appointed Otto to establish a military hospital in Trenton, New Jersey for the treatment of smallpox.
 He was present during the Battle of Long Island in 1776.
 He was also assigned to the Continental hospital at Valley Forge and located in the Uwchlan Meetinghouse.
-Later during the Revolution, Otto was put in charge of the hospitals in Yellow Springs (in what is now Chester Springs, Pennsylvania), where he and his son treated the ill soldiers from Valley Forge.
-Dr. Otto and his son crossed the Delaware River with General Washington and his army and surprised Hessian soldiers encamped at Trenton on the morning of December 26, 1776.
+Later during the Revolution, Otto was put in charge of the hospitals in Yellow Springs (in what is now Chester Springs, Pennsylvania), where he and one of his sons treated the ill soldiers from Valley Forge.
+Dr. Otto and one of his sons crossed the Delaware River with General Washington and his army and surprised Hessian soldiers encamped at Trenton on the morning of December 26, 1776.
 He was widely respected for selflessly treating wounded and dying Hessians.
 There were only a smattering of casualties on the American side.

+Bodo used Trinity Lutheran Church in Reading, Pennsylvania, as a hospital to treat wounded soldiers from the Battle of Brandywine.

+Otto did not retire from his Army service until February 1782 at age 70.

+Personal life and demise

-His three sons were also physicians for the Army, and assisted him as Junior Surgeon and Surgeon Mates.
+His three sons were also physicians for the Army, and they assisted him as Junior Surgeon and Surgeon Mates.

-Otto did not retire from his Army service until the age of 70.